GBrachetta/guillermo/README.md

 ## Disclaimer

-This app and its deployment are for instructional purposes only, not intended comercially in any way and its eventual copyright infringments involuntary.
+This app and its deployment are for instructional purposes only, not intended commercially in any way and its eventual copyright infringements involuntary.

 <div align="right">
     <b><a href="#table-of-contents">↥ Back To Top</a></b>